GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   skaffold dev [flags]

 Flags:
-      --cache-artifacts           Set to true to enable caching of artifacts.
+      ----enable-rpc skaffold dev   Enable gRPC for exposing Skaffold events (true by default for skaffold dev) --cache-artifacts             Set to true to enable caching of artifacts.
       --cache-file string           Specify the location of the cache file (default $HOME/.skaffold/cache) --cleanup                     Delete deployments after dev mode is interrupted (default true) -d, --default-repo string         Default repository value (overrides global config) --experimental-gui            Experimental Graphical User Interface -f, --filename string             Filename or URL to the pipeline file (default "skaffold.yaml") -l, --label stringArray           Add custom labels to deployed objects.
-Set multiple times for multiple labels -n, --namespace string          Run deployments in the specified namespace --port-forward              Port-forward exposed container ports within pods (default true) -p, --profile stringArray       Activate profiles by name --rpc-port string           tcp port to expose event API (Windows only) (default ":50051") --skip-tests                Whether to skip the tests after building --tail                      Stream logs from deployed objects (default true) --toot                      Emit a terminal beep after the deploy is complete --trigger string            How are changes detected? (polling, manual or notify) (default "polling") -w, --watch-image stringArray   Choose which artifacts to watch.
+Set multiple times for multiple labels -n, --namespace string            Run deployments in the specified namespace --port-forward                Port-forward exposed container ports within pods (default true) -p, --profile stringArray         Activate profiles by name --rpc-port string             tcp port to expose event API (default ":50051") --skip-tests                  Whether to skip the tests after building --tail                        Stream logs from deployed objects (default true) --toot                        Emit a terminal beep after the deploy is complete --trigger string              How are changes detected? (polling, manual or notify) (default "polling") -w, --watch-image stringArray     Choose which artifacts to watch.
 Artifacts with image names that contain the expression will be watched only.
 Default is to watch sources for all artifacts
   -i, --watch-poll-interval int     Interval (in ms) between two checks for file changes (default 1000)

 Global Flags:
       --color int          Specify the default output color in ANSI escape codes (default 34)